Jadovenn/System/lib/libkalgotils/README.md

 ## List

-Create your structure with the an LIST_HEAD member to use the list's function.
+Create your structure with the LIST_HEAD member to use the list's functions.

 ```C
 typedef struct Number_s {